Do Go On - 532 - Dashcon Failure

 Matt, I'm thinking that's not even the top ten so far.

-ever normally yeah just the i mean one of the things you mentioned was that they had to be able
+I mean, one of the things you mentioned was that they had to be able to do a Skype.

 Whoa, so you now don't have to pay to work.